• Skip to primary navigation

 This cousin of the traditional favorite still boasts spinach, but the sour cream and mayonnaise have been replaced by plain yogurt and cottage cheese.
 Vegetable soup mix, often laden with MSG, gives way to dried herbs and spices.

-This updated Healthy Spinach Dip allows you to keep the ingredients on hand in your pantry and freezer without a lot of extra junk ingredients.
+This updated Homemade Spinach Dip allows you to keep the ingredients on hand in your pantry and freezer without a lot of processed ingredients.

 healthy spinach dip

-I used yogurt and cottage cheese instead of heavy cream, sour cream, or mayonnaise and swapped in dried herbs and spices as opposed to a packaged seasoning mix full of preservatives to make this dip a bit healthier.
+I used yogurt and cottage cheese instead of heavy cream, sour cream, or mayonnaise and swapped in dried herbs and spices as opposed to a packaged seasoning mix.

 What Are The Ingredients For Spinach Dip?